-Section 30 of the Adoption Act requires that, for children between the ages of seven and 12, a written report be prepared for the court that includes the child's understanding of the meaning of adoption, the child's
+Section 30 of the Adoption Act requires that, for children between the ages of seven and 12, a written report be prepared for the court that includes the child's understanding of the meaning of adoption, the child's views on the adoption and the child's views on maintaining significant relationships after adoption.131 Importantly, the Adoption Act requires the director to ensure that the child "has been counselled about the effects of adoption" and has been informed about the right to consent before placing the child for adoption.

-128CFCS Act, s.
-2.

 129This section of the CFCS Act was amended in April 2019.
-At the time Skye was in care, this portion stated "If the child is an aboriginal child, the importance of preserving the child's cultural identify must be considered in determining the child's best interest."
+At the time Skye was in care, this portion stated "If the child is an aboriginal child, the importance of preserving the child's cultural identify must be considered in determining the child's hest interest."